 To complete our adventure, we spent the night in a native-style chickee.
 There was no electricity, no bathroom, no wifi.
 Just two small beds.
 But once again we were greeted with a smile, this one a bit greener.
 And there was a small deck in the back of the chickee which overlooked the water, which we absolutely loved!

-I really enjoyed my time at Billie Swamp Safari; I got to do and see so many cool things.
-It’s a great place for kids and adults to spend a day and experience the real Florida.
+We really enjoyed our Everglades adventure at Billie Swamp Safari.
+We got to do and see so many cool things.
+What we also thought was great was that in between each activity, you were still left with time to roam around the grounds and check out their various animal and traditional Seminole village exhibits.
+It really is a great place for kids and adults to spend a day and experience the real Florida.

 Like this post?
 Pin it for later!